monetha/verifiable-data-layer/README.md

 ## Reputation Layer Design

-The solution is aiming to create a generalized solution for the problem described above and allow network participants to use it as a foundation for trustful communication.
+We aim to create a generalized solution for the problem described above and allow network participants to use it as a foundation for trustful communication.

-Our development is driven by the following principles:
+The development is driven by the following principles:
 - Open-source project;
 - Reputation contracts are upgradable;
 - Censorship resistance is our main target.
-Passport Owners control write permissions and access to their private data;
+Reputation Passport Owners control write permissions and access to their private data;
 - Misuse is easily detectable;
 - User and developer friendly;
 - Improvements are driven by the community via proposals, bug bounty and other means.